-This excellent post-independence Fante Asafo flag from Ghana is a true treasure.
+This excellent No. 3 Company Fante Asafo flag from Ghana is a true treasure.
 A wonderful, highly collectible, decorative art piece that tells of a distinct part of African Colonial history.
+This particular flag is typical of No. 3 Company in it's minimalist green ground but shows wonderful embroidery in the drummer and text.

 Size: 40 x 68"